Updated on October 20, 2017

 Your needs are different than mine.
 Like Hooley, you may have a full quiver of children at home.
 Or you may work full-time, or run a home business.
 Maybe you’re the main caregiver for an aging parent.

 Maybe you’ve thought about using technology to plan your days.
 Digital planners are convenient, but going analog gives you an edge.
-It spurs you to put pen to paper to create a doable schedule.
+It spurs you to put pen to paper and create a doable schedule.

 - yearly calendars for 2017-18